MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 - Asterisk `*` as wildcards to bypass subnets or domain names isn't supported.
 - Dots `.` Should be used as wildcards to bypass domain names or local services.
 For example `.contoso.com` or `.svc`.
 - Proxy name must be specified with `http://` and the port for both HTTP_PROXY and HTTPS_PROXY variables.
 For example, `http://192.168.1.250:8080`.
 - `.svc` bypass is for AKS internal services communication in Linux notation.
-This is required for ARB and AKS.
+This is required for Arc Resource Bridge and AKS.
 - AKS requires to bypass the following subnets.
 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16.
 These subnets will be added to the environment variables bypass list automatically if they aren't defined.
 - The use of `<local>` strings isn't supported in the proxy bypass list.